astropy/photutils/docs/install.rst

 Note that you will generally need a C compiler (e.g. ``gcc`` or ``clang``) to be installed for the installation to succeed.

-If you get a ``PermissionError`` this means that you do not have the required administrative access to install new packages to your Python installation.
+If you get a ``PermissionError``, this means that you do not have the required administrative access to install new packages to your Python installation.
 In this case you may consider using the ``--user`` option to install the package into your home directory.
 You can read